 About the Author, Jurgen Appelo

 Leadership guru Jurgen Appelo calls himself a creative networker.
 Since 2008 Jurgen has penned a popular blog at www.noop.nl, covering the creative economy, agile management, and personal development.
-Besides this book, he is the author of Management 3.0 number-one agile management text and the proactive follow-up #Workout: Games, Tools & Exercises to Engage People, Improve Work, and Delight Customers, as well as founding the Management 3.0 workshops.
+Besides this book, he is the author of Management 3.0 number-one agile management text and the proactive follow-up, Managing for Happiness as well as founding the Management 3.0 workshops.
 Jurgen is CEO of the business network Happy Melly, and co-founder of the Agile Lean Europe network and the Stoos Network for better leaders.
 He is also a speaker who is regularly invited to talk at business seminars and conferences around the world.
 More about the author…